Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 Dr. Andy Jacobson, University of Colorado research scientist and NOAA lead for CarbonTracker at ESRL

-The Hangout will highlight a new AMNH data visualization about CO2’s global dynamics, designed for informal education at museums and science centers.
-Tans, Keeling, and Jacobson will explore these patterns in atmospheric data and global models, explain how greenhouse gases are monitored, and discuss the significance of passing 400 parts per million CO2 concentration, a long-anticipated symbolic milestone of our impact on Earth's atmosphere.
+The discussion focussed on an AMNH data visualization about CO2’s global dynamics, designed for informal education at museums and science centers.
+Tans, Keeling, and Jacobson explore these patterns in atmospheric data and global models, explain how greenhouse gases are monitored, and discuss the significance of passing 400 parts per million CO2 concentration, a long-anticipated symbolic milestone of our impact on Earth's atmosphere.

 Funding for this visualization and professional development training is provided by NOAA Environmental Literacy Grant number NA10SEC0080014.